Sepsis is the life-threatening organ dysfunction caused by an abnormal and uncontrolled host response to an infection.

 Sepsis on Surgical Wards

-The common sources of infection in a surgical patient can be remembered using the Seven C’s:
+The common sources of pyrexia in a surgical patient can be remembered using the Seven C’s:

 - Cut (wound infection)